Vanuatu: Demographics

-In 2006 the New Economics Foundation and Friends of the Earth environmentalist group published the Happy Planet Index, which analysed data on levels of reported happiness, life expectancy and Ecological Footprint, and they estimated Vanuatu to be the most ecologically efficient country in the world in achieving high well-being.
+In 2006 and 2024, the New Economics Foundation and Friends of the Earth environmentalist group published the Happy Planet Index, which analysed data on levels of reported happiness, life expectancy, and ecological footprint, and they ranked Vanuatu at number one worldwide for the second time.

-Trade in citizenship for investment has been an increasingly significant revenue earner for Vanuatu in recent years.
+Trade in citizenship for investment has been an increasingly significant source of revenue for Vanuatu in recent years.
 The sale of what is called "honorary citizenship" in Vanuatu has been on offer for several years under the Capital Investment Immigration Plan and more recently the Development Support Plan.
 People from mainland China make up the bulk of those who have purchased honorary citizenship, entitling them to a Vanuatu passport.

 Languages

 The national language of the Republic of Vanuatu is Bislama.
-The official languages are Bislama, English and French.
+The official languages are Bislama, English, and French.
 The principal languages of education are English and French.
 The use of English or French as the formal language is split along political lines.

 Bislama is a creole spoken natively in urban areas.
 Combining a typical Melanesian grammar and phonology with an almost entirely English-derived vocabulary, Bislama is the lingua franca of the archipelago, used by the majority of the population as a second language.
+The growth of Bislama as a first language has considerably encroached on the indigenous languages, whose use receded from 73.1% to 63.2% of the population between 1999 and 2009.

 In addition, 113 indigenous languages, all of which are Southern Oceanic languages except for three outlier Polynesian languages, are spoken in Vanuatu.
-The density of languages, per capita, is the highest of any nation in the world, with an average of only 2,000 speakers per language.
+The density of languages per capita is the highest of any nation in the world, with an average of only 2,000 speakers per language.
 All vernacular languages of Vanuatu (i.e., excluding Bislama) belong to the Oceanic branch of the Austronesian family.

-In recent years, the use of Bislama as a first language has considerably encroached on indigenous languages, whose use in the population has receded from 73.1 to 63.2 per cent between 1999 and 2009.